Skip to main content

 Make an exhaustive list of the risks to safety, who could be affected, preventative measures, and your plan (and contingency plan) for addressing and managing each.
 While this may seem like an overwhelming endeavor, remember that the more you prepare for a particular risk, the likelier you are to protect and save lives.

-2. Develop a Comprehensive Event Safety Plan
+2. Develop a Comprehensive Event Incident Action Plan

 Facility Map(s)